Convex regularization in statistical inverse learning problems: Random angle X-ray tomography

 All the numerical tests are run on images $\f^{\dagger}$ satisfying the source condition \eqref{eq:SC_Tikhonov} in the Tikhonov case and \eqref{eq:SC_Besov} in the Besov case.
 In the discrete setting, both \eqref{eq:SC_Tikhonov} and \eqref{eq:SC_Besov} can be formulated as:

-where $\f^{[p]}$ is the component-wise signed power, as in \eqref{eq:signed_power}.
+where $\Aop \in \R^{\Ndtc \Nth \times \Npxl}$ with a fixed $\Nth \gg N$ is a matrix representing the Radon transform acting from $\R^{\Npxl}$ to $\R^{\Ndtc \Nth }$, a sufficiently refined discretization of the space $Y$ of full sinograms.
+As in \eqref{eq:signed_power}, $\f^{[p]}$ is the component-wise signed power.
 In practice, a generic phantom of interest $\f_0$ does not necessarily satisfy~\eqref{eq:SourceCondDiscr}.
 Therefore, in order to guarantee that the test images satisfy~\eqref{eq:SourceCondDiscr}, we first determine a vector $\w \in \R^{\Ndtc\Nth}$ solution of the regularized problem

 for a suitable $\lambda_{SC}>0$.
 Regularization is needed since the inverse problem to determine $\w$ as in~\eqref{eq:SourceCondDiscr} is ill-posed.
 Then, we compute $\f^{\dagger} = \Wop^{\text{T}}(\Wop \Aop^{\text{T}} \w)^{[1/(p-1)]}$: as a result, $\f^{\dagger}$ satisfies the source condition associated with $\w$, and $\norm{\f^{\dagger} - \f_0}_2$ is expected to be small.
 An example for $p=3/2$ is given in figure~\ref{fig:PlantSC}.
 Notice that for $p=2$ the source condition~\eqref{eq:SourceCondDiscr} reduces to